Tags: cornmeal, quick breads

 2 eggs

-Using a large iron skillet, fry two slices of bacon.
-Remove the bacon and drain to use for another purpose or crumble and stir into your cornbread mixture before baking.
+Using a large iron skillet, fry the two slices of bacon.
+Remove the bacon and drain to use for another purpose OR crumble and stir into your cornbread mixture before baking.

 In a mixing bowl, stir together flour, cornmeal, sugar, baking powder, and salt.
-Add butter or oil, eggs, and milk or buttermilk.
+Add eggs, milk, and oil or butter.
 Stir to combine.
-Don’t overstir.
-(Sometimes more or less milk is required, depending on slight variations in measuring dry ingredients–add what you need to get a nice, thick almost pourable-but-not consistency.)
+Do not overstir!
+(Sometimes more or less milk is required, depending on slight variations in measuring dry ingredients-add what you need to get a nice, thick almost pourable consistency.)

 Pour cornbread mixture into the iron skillet you used to cook the bacon in to season it with the bacon drippings.
-(First tip the pan all the way around, spreading the bacon drippings to grease the sides of the skillet.)
+(First tip the pan all the way around, spreading the bacon drippings to grease the pan.)
 Bake in a 425-oven for 20-25 minutes.

 4 cups flour